This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Periventricular leukomalacia (PVL) is a type of brain damage that affects white matter, and that can cause cerebral palsy.
+Periventricular leukomalacia (PVL) is a type of brain damage that affects white matter.
+Babies with PVL have a higher risk of developing cerebral palsy.
 Although there is no current cure for PVL, several treatment options can minimize complications.
 Ongoing therapy helps children live with the condition.

 What Is Periventricular Leukomalacia?